Broken Social Scene, nominated for Group of the Year at this Sunday's Juno Awards. With the J ...Read more...

 Festival Weekend - Paddler Information:

 What equipment do I need to bring?
-The Festival will supply all boats and equipment including paddles and PFD's.
-However; if you have an approved PFD of your own and your favourite paddle, you can use it.
+The THODBF will supply all boats and equipment including paddles and PFD's.
+However, if you have an approved PFD of your own and your favourite dragon boat paddle, you can use it.

 What should I bring?
 Many teams bring beverages and snacks to have throughout the day.
 A hydration station will be available for water bottle refilling.
 Food vendors will be on site with various types of food and beverages.
 You may also want to bring along some sunscreen and a lawn chair.